Addressing Stigma in Social Housing

 Share Addressing Stigma in Social Housing on Facebook Share Addressing Stigma in Social Housing on Twitter Share Addressing Stigma in Social Housing on Linkedin Email Addressing Stigma in Social Housing link

-We have signed up to the Stop Stigma in Social Housing Campaign and want to use their journey planner and resources to work with customers to find out if there are areas where we may be directly or indirectly causing stigma by the way we deliver services.
-This may include the information we provide, how we speak to people and the actions we take.
+Social housing stigma was the most important issue raised by tenants in after the Grenfell tragedy – i.e. the feeling they were being treated as second-class citizens.
+Social housing stigma has barely been addressed since then.
+To help change that, we've signed up to the Stop Stigma in Social Housing Campaign and want to use their journey planner and resources to work with customers to find out if there are areas where we may be directly or indirectly causing stigma - this could include through the information we provide, how we speak to people, or the actions we take.

-Worked with colleagues from across the organisation to consider key questions from the Stop stigma is social housing campaign's planner.
+• Worked with colleagues from across the organisation to consider key questions from the Stop Stigma in Social Housing campaign planner

-• Sought customer views in face to face sessions in November and early December
+• Sought customer views in face-to-face sessions in November and early December

-• Included questions about how you may be impacted or experience stigma in the quarterly customer perception survey
+• Included questions about how you customers may be impacted or experience stigma in the quarterly customer perception survey

-We have signed up to the Stop Stigma in Social Housing Campaign and want to use their journey planner and resources to work with customers to find out if there are areas where we may be directly or indirectly causing stigma by the way we deliver services.
-This may include the information we provide, how we speak to people and the actions we take.
+Social housing stigma was the most important issue raised by tenants in after the Grenfell tragedy – i.e. the feeling they were being treated as second-class citizens.
+Social housing stigma has barely been addressed since then.
+To help change that, we've signed up to the Stop Stigma in Social Housing Campaign and want to use their journey planner and resources to work with customers to find out if there are areas where we may be directly or indirectly causing stigma - this could include through the information we provide, how we speak to people, or the actions we take.

-Worked with colleagues from across the organisation to consider key questions from the Stop stigma is social housing campaign's planner.
+• Worked with colleagues from across the organisation to consider key questions from the Stop Stigma in Social Housing campaign planner

-• Sought customer views in face to face sessions in November and early December
+• Sought customer views in face-to-face sessions in November and early December

-• Included questions about how you may be impacted or experience stigma in the quarterly customer perception survey
+• Included questions about how you customers may be impacted or experience stigma in the quarterly customer perception survey

 Share your experience of when you have felt stigma as a tenant of Leeds Federated.